software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

 1.6 Create a texture.
-This texture will be a shared memory between compute and fragment shader.
+This texture will be a shared memory between compute and fragment shaders.
 📁 `paint.web.ts`
 ```ts
 const canvasTexture = device.createTexture({